spack/spack/lib/spack/docs/workflows.rst

 be necessary to load a module's dependencies as well as the module itself.
 This is done by adding the ``--dependencies`` flag to the ``spack module loads`` command.
-For example, the following line, added to the script above, would be used to load SciPy, along with Numpy, core Python, BLAS/LAPACK and anything else needed:
+For example, the following line, added to the script above, would load SciPy, along with Numpy, core Python, BLAS/LAPACK and anything else needed:

 .. code-block:: sh